ali5ter/vke-cli-extended/README.md

 * Allow the use of the 'display name' to identify a resource.
 * If a resource name can not be found, present the user with a list to select from.
 * Default to latest K8s version when using `vke cluster upgrade`
-* View IAM Policies for a cluster as a tree
+* Change output of `vke folder iam show`, `vke project iam show` and `vke cluster iam show` to display a tree of policies, roles and identites.

 ## Usage
 Use the wrapper by employing an alias, e.g.